codeBelt/StructureJS/README.md

 DOMElement

 All your view will extend DOMElement.Now let me show how our views should work.
-All of our views with have createChilderen, layoutChildren, enable, disable and distroy.
-Where you can do addChild, addChildAt, removeChild and there are serval other convenient methods.
+All of our views with have createChildren, layoutChildren, enable, disable and destroy.
+Where you can do addChild, addChildAt, removeChild and there are several other convenient methods.
 This allows us to have event bubbling.
 One thing I should not is the DOMElement extends EventDispatcher.
 This allows us to listen and dispatch event with in our views.
 More on EventDispatcher later.
 Lets create a view.
 The eventListener plugin….

 If we look at the markup you will notice all view have a CID and that gets added to the html element.
 This can help with debugging and/or be useful in the way an object need to be retrieved.
 Just a not all the core classes get a CID.

 So we saw how our views show work.
-Now lets briefly talk about the EventDispacther class and the BaseObject.
-First the EventDispacther can be used to create your Controller or Model classes that need to dispatch events.
+Now lets briefly talk about the EventDispatcher class and the BaseObject.
+First the EventDispatcher can be used to create your Controller or Model classes that need to dispatch events.

 When ever you want to create a Event Class you should extend BaseEvent .